 MA History internship, 2019

-This year's MA History intern from the Department of History at King's is Ed Thompson, who we warmly welcome to the Foyle Special Collections Library.
+This year's MA History intern from the Department of History at King's was Ed Thompson, who we very much enjoyed hosting in the Foyle Special Collections Library.

-The focus of Ed's internship is on the photographic representation of the British Empire, as reflected in the historical library collection of the Foreign and Commonwealth Office (FCO).
+The focus of Ed's internship was on the photographic representation of the British Empire, as reflected in the historical library collection of the Foreign and Commonwealth Office (FCO).

-Ed will be surveying this collection for original photographs depicting life in the British Empire in the late 19th and early 20th centuries.
+Ed surveyed this collection for original photographs depicting life in the British Empire in the late 19th and early 20th centuries.